 Now, when it comes to braking for corners, you never want to be slowing down on the corner itself.
 Apply all of your braking power before the corner and remember that go-karts like straight, clean lines.

-When it comes to knowing the right application of brakes for a given corner, it will come from experience at the specific track you’re driving on.
+When it comes to knowing the right application of brakes for a given corner, this will come from experience at the specific track you’re driving on.
 The sharper the bend, the more speed you’ll have to shave off before attempting to turn around it.

 Using Racing Lines

-If you stick to the racing lines of a track, your lap times will rapidly improve compared to if you were driving on what is known as the ‘dirty side’ of the track.
 Tire degradation during races and drives will happen all of the time, and the deposits of the worn-away tires land on the sides of the track around that distinct line which will attach to your warm tires and slow you down considerably.
+These are often called marbles, and you want to avoid them!

 KEY POINTS